kanekos99/blog/src/posts/2025-12-05-Blog-Dev-Log-1.md

 - More image styling options in posts, maybe even an image gallery or carousel?
 - A way to filter or list posts by date
 - Update graphics - I gotta stop reusing that same Catnekos png

+And that is all for this post which covers the basic features that I've implemented in this blog!
+There will be another entry to this dev log only if/ when I add new features to this blog.